PainfulDiodes/BeanPort/README.md

 The Pico presents a native address-mapped interface to the target system's bus, and a standard USB CDC serial port (driverless on macOS, Linux, and Windows) to the host.
 Bytes flow transparently with buffering in both directions — able to run a virtual terminal to the retrocomputer from the host system.

+## Status

+Target-to-host:

+- Works reliably with a 10MHz Z80 target executing a tight loop: checking BeanPort status and then sending data to the USB host
+- As expected, overruns the buffer if no flow control is used writing as fast as possible (delays may be used to pace the transmission)

+Host-to-target:

+- Works reliably for a terminal emulator sending data to the target
+- Works reliable for a Python script sending binary daoa to the target
+- Fails when sending a file to the target via the `cat` command (an identical test succeeds with the UM245R) - under investigation

 ## How it works

 BeanPort provides two 8-bit registers, distinguished by a Register Select (RS) input, which will typically be mapped to the target's A0: